zoom/zoom-sdk-electron/README.md

 ### Rebuilding zoom node file and running Zoom Electron SDK demo
 We recommend you to **REBUILD** the zoom node file on your own machine because the Electron version you use may not be the same as Zoom does.

+**Due to the open source nature of this SDK, you will be able to configure and compile the new Zoom Electron SDK with any versions of Electron.**

-Please make sure that you have config your development environment successfully.
-If not, please refer to part 3(win) / part 4(mac) for building the development environment.
+Please make sure that you have configured your development environment successfully.
+The following guidance could be helpful for your configuration:

 #### For Win Platform
-If you have all the files in ./sdk folder, you can skip step 1 and step 2.

-1. Download Zoom Windows SDK: https://github.com/zoom/zoom-sdk-windows
-3. Run `build_nodeaddon_win_ia32.bat` to rebuild the node file.
+1. Run `build_nodeaddon_win_ia32.bat` to rebuild the node file.
-4. Run `run_demo_win.bat` to run the zoom demo.
+2. Run `run_demo_win.bat` to run the zoom demo.
-5. Please make sure after building the .node file, save the .pdb file for trouble shooting.
+3. Please make sure after building the .node file, save the .pdb file for trouble shooting.

 #### For MAC Platform
 1. Run `sh build_nodeaddon_mac.sh` to rebuild the node file.